Polavaram Project: Dispute with Odisha and Telangana

 In July 2018, a two-member bench of the Supreme Court asked Andhra Pradesh, Telangana, Odisha and Chhattisgarh governments to frame the issues for arguments.

 Telangana said to the court it is in-principle agree for the project but the center should take up study by neutral central institute like CWPRS, Pune to study the impact of Backwater due to increase of 36 lakh cusecs to 50 lakh cusecs of spillway design discharge, it is to ascertain the safety of important temple town like Bhadrachalam, Mining areas and heavy water Plant.
-Orissa also insisted on backwater studies.
+Odisha also insisted on backwater studies.
 The matter is before Supreme court.
 Proceedings are going on.
 Supreme Court identified 13 issues to settle the dispute.